TonitoMC/backend-only/README.md

 required to implement the necessary API endpoints to handle its functionality.
 This project implements the following technologies for the API:

 - [Go](https://go.dev) as the programming language
+- [Echo](https://echo.labstack.com) as a lightweight HTTP library for Go
 - [Air](https://github.com/air-verse/air) for hot-reloading during development
 - [Docker](https://www.docker.com) for containerization
 - [Docker Compose](https://docs.docker.com/compose/) for managing different containers & volumes